Spread the Word in Your Community

 - Academic groups focused on early education – local colleges or universities

 - Reproductive Justice Groups

 The sample email below could help with your initial outreach, but any way you reach out to build relationships can help further the campaign.

 Once you formally engage them in the effort, you can use the other materials in this toolkit to conduct education activities together, such as co-authoring an op-ed in the local newspaper; attending a town hall meeting together to highlight this issue for your elected officials; or scheduling a joint meeting with your elected officials or staff.

 Every day, Congress makes decisions that affect our work and the children and families we serve.
 Our babies need a big voice, and we can help!
 There are many opportunities to get involved – from sharing messages with your network to meeting with state policymakers and our Members of Congress.
-I would like to speak with you more about the campaign and see if there are ways we can work together.
+I would like to speak with you more about Think Babies and see if there are ways we can work together.
 [INSERT RELEVANT CONNECTION POINTS].